 Several thousand students, 1,000 teachers participated in the national academic competitions, such as the Kaán Károly Nature and Environment Knowledge Competition, Bugát Pál National Secondary School Nature Knowledge Competition, Kitaibel Pál National Biology and Environmental Protection Competition, competitions of the Hungarian Scientific Society.
 Hungarian language schools participate in the Sajó Károly Carpathian Basin Environmental Team Competition.

-Each year the National Institute of Vocational and Adult Education organises an environmental further training conference for the managers and staff of vocational training institutions.
-In the 2009-2010 academic year, further training was offered in the areas of global problems, alternative energy consumption, nature conservation and National Parks.
+Each year the National Labour Office organises an environmental training conference for the managers and staff of vocational training institutions.

 (b) Environmental and water management professional training

-The ministry responsible for the environment implemented the environmental and water management professional training programmes in cooperation with the ministry responsible for professional training, in accordance with the rules set out in Section 12 of Act LXXVI of 2003 on Vocational Training.
-The qualification of climate advisor has been added to the National Qualifications Register.
-The profession group includes 12 qualifications.
-A ministerial decree sets out the professional and examination requirements of the qualifications, while a recommendation defines the central programmes of school training.
-Professional examination closing the new, competence based, modular training had become generally applied by the end of the 2009/2010 academic year in environmental and water management professional training.

 (c) Environmental protection in higher education

-The framework of managing environmental protection in higher education is principally defined by Act CXXXIX of 2005 on Higher Education which sets out the related institutional and student obligations and rights.
-The review of the regulations and the preparation of a new higher education act is in progress in which the provisions relating to environmental protection will be maintained and strengthened.
+The rules on environmental protection in higher education are laid down in the EMMI regulation 39/2012 (XI.
+21.)

 The III National Environmental Programme (III.
-NKP) detailed in point 95 set out nine objectives in the area of higher education.
+NKP) set out nine objectives in the area of higher education.

 The environmental protection and environmental awareness criteria have been integrated into the undergraduate and post-graduate training programmes of agricultural, technical and natural science training areas with the appropriate technical content.
 The objectives of the 4.1.2/A TÁMOP (Social Renewal Operational Programme) tender entitled “Curriculum development and content development, particularly in relation to mathematics, natural sciences, technical and informatics (MTMI) training” included content development of the faculties relating to sustainable development, social responsibility and climate change.
 The amount of HUF 1.1 billion was available in the framework of the TÁMOP 4.1.2/C tender entitled “Training of teachers, particularly in relation to mathematics, natural sciences, technical and informatics (MTMI) training and its development”.
 The objectives of the tender included the training of university-college teachers and managers in areas relating to sustainable development, social responsibility and climate change.